PankhudiB/elastic-search-playground/1-basics-of-ELK.md

 #### July 12th 2022

 - Full text search engine
+- spell checking or “did you mean?” responses
+- auto completion & search as you type
 - query structured data
 - analyse app logs / system metrics
 - anomaly detection
 - alerting
 ---------------------

+ES vs Lucene ?

+Lucene or Apache Lucene is an open-source Java library used as a search engine Es is built over Lucene and provides a JSON based REST API to refer to Lucene features.

 #### Written in JAVA and built on Apache Lucene

 ---------------------

 #### Elastic Stack

+ELK

 - Kibana -> Web interface for ES & for visualisation & dashboards
 - Logstash -> process logs from app and send to ES + Data processor pipeline